 The Statement of Conscience (SOC) Immigration as a Moral Issue was adopted by the 2013 General Assembly.

 The Congregational Study/Action Issue (CSAI) Reproductive Justice: Expanding Our Social Justice Calling was selected at the 2012 General Assembly.
+The CSW will conduct workshops on the CSAI at the 2014 General Assembly.
 A SOC draft will be placed on the 2015 GA agenda; if adopted, an implementation year will follow.